Steven Stamkos: Junior

 Following a season with the minor Waxers in which he scored 197 points over 66 games, Stamkos was selected first overall in the 2006 OHL Draft by the Sarnia Sting.
 Stamkos played with other notable current and former NHLers in his minor and junior hockey career, including Logan Couture, John Tavares, Michael Del Zotto, Cameron Gaunce, Cody Hodgson, and P. K. Subban during his minor hockey career in the Greater Toronto Area.
 Joining the Sting in 2006–07, he recorded 92 points (42 goals and 50 assists) over 63 games as a junior rookie.
 He was named to the OHL Second All-Rookie Team, ranking behind Sam Gagner at the center position.
 Stamkos also won the Bobby Smith Trophy as the OHL's scholastic player of the year for his academic efforts off the ice.

 The following season, Stamkos improved to 58 goals and 105 points over 61 games.
 He was named to the OHL second All-Star team, but was later selected to the CHL first All-Star team, which encompasses all three national major junior leagues.
 Playing in his NHL draft-eligible season in 2007–08, Stamkos was top-ranked throughout the campaign by the NHL Central Scouting Bureau and International Scouting Services.
 He also won the CHL's Top Draft Prospect Award.

+Professional (2008–present)

-Tampa Bay Lightning
+Tampa Bay Lightning (2008–2024)

 As the 2008 NHL Entry Draft approached, Stamkos was largely seen as the best available center.
 His primary competition for the top overall pick was top prospect defencemen Drew Doughty and Zach Bogosian, as well as Russian winger Nikita Filatov.
-The Tampa Bay Lightning, by virtue of their 2007–08 campaign in which they won an NHL-worst 31 games, owned the first pick.
+The Tampa Bay Lightning, by virtue of their previous season in which they won an NHL-worst 31 games, owned the first pick.
 As expected, Stamkos was selected first overall by Tampa Bay.
 On July 29, 2008, he signed a three-year, entry-level contract with the Lightning in which he could earn as much as $8.55 million in performance bonuses.
-Leading up to the start of the 2008–09 season, the Lightning centered their promotional efforts around Stamkos, including a website with the slogan "Seen Stamkos?"
+Leading up to the start of the upcoming 2008–09 season, the Lightning centered their promotional efforts around Stamkos, including a website with the slogan "Seen Stamkos?"